apaz-cli/apaz-cli.github.io/blog/A_Treatise_On_ML_Data_Infrastructure.md

 * Data movement optimizations

-* Producer Consumer Problem/Asynchrony
+* Pipelining and the Producer/Consumer Problem
+  * Storing data on disk to cache the result of a step increases wear on SSDs

 ## Putting It All Together

-* Just describe everything, from scraping through synthetic data
+* Describe the entire process, from scraping through synthetic data

 ## You Should Build this